TinyPART/TDMiL-artifact/apps/coap_py_exp/README.md

 #### Funtional prototype for communication using events
-- There is host server hosting CoAP endpoints; run by (configured for 10 clients but adjustable) -For DTLS setup, environment variable is set for `host_server` setting through `export AIOCOAP_DTLSSERVER_ENABLED=1` in terminal followed by
+- There is host server hosting CoAP endpoints; run by (configured for 10 clients but adjustable)
+- For DTLS setup, environment variable is set for `host_server` setting through `export AIOCOAP_DTLSSERVER_ENABLED=1` in terminal followed by
 ```bash
 python host_server.py
 ```